iCliniq Logo

 The pancreas is an organ in the human body located in the abdomen that produces various hormones and enzymes.
 Multiple conditions may damage the pancreas, such as cancer, inflammation, infection, and so on.
 Its main function is to produce hormones and enzymes that help in regulating blood sugar levels.

-When conventional therapies fail to treat the pancreas related disease or condition, surgical removal of the organ is indicated.
+When conventional therapies fail to treat the pancreas-related disease or condition, surgical removal of the organ is indicated.
 Traditionally, it is done through open surgery.
-However, nowadays, minimally invasive techniques have been developed that are widely used, for example, laparoscopic pancreatectomy, robotic pancreatectomy, and many more.
+However, nowadays, minimally invasive techniques have been developed that are widely used, such as laparoscopic pancreatectomy, robotic pancreatectomy, and many more.

 What Is Pancreatectomy?